Skip to Content

 Sacramento Uber & Lyft Accident Attorneys

-Call (916) 229-6755 for Help with Accidents Involving Ridesharing Services
+Call (916) 229-6755 for Help with Rideshare Services Accidents

 Car accidents involving ridesharing services like Uber and Lyft certainly fall into the category of “complicated and confusing.”
 There are typically passengers, drivers, and rideshare service providers involved, all with their various insurance policies and levels of coverage.
 Because Uber and Lyft are corporations and drivers work for the companies themselves, the issues of fault and liability can become murky.

-Our team at Del Rio & Caraway, P.C. cares for you and wants to be there for you, even in the most complicated and confusing circumstances.
+Our team at Del Rio & Caraway, P.C. cares for you and wants to be there for you, even in the most complicated and confusing cases.
 No matter your injury or accident, our attorneys are here to serve you and help you move toward the result you want and the compensation you deserve.

-Why Hire Del Rio & Caraway?
+Why Hire Del Rio & Caraway, P.C. as Your Rideshare Accident Lawyer in Sacramento?

 We are genuinely concerned for your well-being.
 We believe our clients are people, not case numbers.
 We're here to help you reach financial recovery and a stronger future.